Sashidhar Jagdishan

-Sashidhar Jagdishan (born 1965) is an Indian banker who is the current Managing Director and Chief Executive Officer (MD & CEO) of HDFC Bank, one of India's largest private sector banks by market capitalization.
+Sashidhar Jagdishan (born 1965) is an Indian banker who is the current managing director and chief executive officer of HDFC Bank, one of India's largest private sector banks by market capitalization.

 Early life and education

 Jagdishan was born in and raised in Mumbai, India.
 He completed his secondary education at Don Bosco High School and obtained a Bachelor's degree in Science with a specialization in Physics from the University of Mumbai.
-He also qualified as a Chartered Accountant.
+He also qualified as a chartered accountant.
 He went on to obtained a Master's degree in Economics of Money, Banking, and Finance from the University of Sheffield in the United Kingdom.

 Career

 He joined HDFC Bank in 1996 as a manager in the finance department.
 Over the years, he took on increasing responsibilities, including being appointed Business Head - Finance and Chief Financial Officer (CFO) in 2008.
 In 2019, he assumed the role of 'Change Agent of the Bank,' overseeing various critical functions within HDFC Bank.

-He was appointed as the MD & CEO of HDFC Bank in October 2020, succeeding Aditya Puri.
+He was appointed as the CEO of HDFC Bank in October 2020, succeeding Aditya Puri.
 In 2023, he was recognized as the highest-paid bank chief executive in India.